Jollerprutt/proxmox-node/README.md

 ### 3.01 Configure your Network Switch
 These instructions are based on a UniFi US-24 port switch.
 Just transpose the settings to UniFi US-48 or whatever brand of Layer 2 switch you use.
 As a matter of practice I make the last switch ports 21-24 (on a UniFi US-24 port switch) a LAG Bond or Link Aggregation specically for the Synology NAS connection (referred to as 'balanced-TCP | Dynamic Link Aggregation IEEE 802.3ad' in the Synology network control panel) and always the first 6x ports are reserved for the Qotom (typhoon-01) hosting the pfSense OpenVPN Gateways.

 For ease of port management I always use switch ports 1-4/6 for my primary Proxmox host (typhoon-01).

-Configure your network switch LAG groups as per your **Build Type A** or **B**.
+Configure your network switch port profiles and LAG groups as follows:

 **Build Type A** - 4x LAN 1Gb PLUS 10Gbe